Ghurtchu/blabbermouth/README.md

 Currently creating independent SPA-s for user and support.

+Typical flow:

+1) User attempts to register themselves to the live support chat system

 ![My Image](assets/registration.png)

+2)They get notified to wait (stay reactive!)

 ![My Image](assets/loading.png)

+3) Support specialists receive a notification on UI about pending user

 ![My Image](assets/pending_users.png)

+4) One of the support specialists clicks on the button and chat session starts

 ![My Image](assets/chat.png)

 Service oriented architecture with two backends: